marionzualo/coin_portfolio/README.md

 ## Improvements
 Until now the priority has been getting a working version therefore, there are still plenty of improvements to be made:
-- Naming - The names of a couple of classes/methods could be better.
-For instance, amount is a very common word in most of the code, even when it is representing different things (which is confusing at times).
-Inventory#convert also deserves being revisited since it is probably the method with the most complexity.

 - API client - the code that interacts with coinbase's gem is isolated in a single class which translates response hashes into domain objects.
 Yet the code is tied to coinbase's gem and would require some changes if there was a need to integrate with another exchange.
 Additionally a proper handling of API related errors hasn't been